Ryusei217/laravel-angular-template/readme.md

 ## Laravel-Angular Template
-Warning: This is an alpha version many features are no available!!!!
+Warning: This is a beta version could have some bugs!!!!

+Important: This work is inspired in https://github.com/bktz/Laravel-4-AngularJS-Starter-Site special thanks to Benjamin Katznelson

 This is a template for build sites with Laravel 4 and AngularJS, contains all necesary features like Less for frontend and backend, javascript minification, easy to customize boostrap theme thanks to Bootswatch and others.